MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1047.md

 3.1.4 Two milliliter vials with Teflon-lined caps.

-3.1.5 Gas tight syringe - 500 µL or other convenient sizes for preparing standards.
+3.1.5 Gas tight syringe—500 µL or other convenient sizes for preparing standards.

-3.1.6 Microliter syringes - 10 µL or other convenient sizes for diluting standards and 1 µL for sample injections.
+3.1.6 Microliter syringes—10 µL or other convenient sizes for diluting standards and 1 µL for sample injections.

 3.1.7 Pipets for dispensing the 1% CS2 in benzene solvent.
 The Glenco 1 mL dispenser is adequate and convenient.

-3.1.8 Volumetric flasks - 5 mL and other convenient sizes for preparing standards.
+3.1.8 Volumetric flasks—5 mL and other convenient sizes for preparing standards.

 3.1.9 Disposable Pasteur pipets.